 The project options will allow for setting a default that each task will be assigned when the task is entered.
 It should be noted that each task is different and unique.
 The default should be considered a starting point.

+Tip – This is a brief introduction to this topic.
+Detailed coverage of task types and effort driven settings with assignments will be addressed throughout Chapter 9 Work Assignments.